How to Send Money to Someone at West County Jail: Step-by-Step

 Getting money onto someone's account should be simple—but small paperwork mistakes can slow things down.
 Here's what West County Jail accepts and how to send funds without delays.

-No. West County Jail does not accept cash or personal checks, and they will be returned to the sender.
-Use a money order or cashier’s check instead and include the inmate’s name and booking number.
+No. Cash and personal checks sent to West County Jail will be returned to the sender, so use a money order or cashier’s check instead.